gazaskygeeks/Coding-Foundations-course/coursebook/README.md

 For materials to complete before arrival, you can find our precourse here.

-The first eight weeks will provide you with the necessary building blocks for creating a web app:
+The first six weeks will provide you with the Fundamentals concepts of web development

 - Week 1 - Introduciton to programming and web devlopment.